 The degree of pain is relative to the area of treatment.
 Certain spots, such as the upper lip, are known to be more sensitive than spots like the brows.
-In our clinic, we work with local anesthesia, which reduces the pain to zero.
+In our clinic, we work with local anesthesia, which reduces the pain.

 How does it work?

 - One injection of local anesthesia numbs an area of skin about the size of a coin, more or less.
 When starting your treatment, we will make several small injections to start working on the specific area.
 For example, when working on the chin, it takes about 4 small injections to numb half of the chin area.

 - Along the way, each time the numbed area has been completely cleared of hair, you will be given more injections as to numb a new area that will then be worked on.

 The medication we use is called Xylocaine 1% with adrenaline.